 - Orange peels for garnish

-- Rub a slice of lime around the rim of the collins glass, then press it into the chili salt.
+- Rub a wedge of lime around the rim of the collins glass, then press it into the chili salt.

 - Fill the glass about ¼ to ⅓ with tomato juice.
 Add the hot sauce, the lime juice, and the Worcestershire sauce.

 - Top up the glass with cold beer.

 - Garnish with orange peels.

 3. Spicy Bloody Maria

 Anyone who's a fan of the Bloody Mary should try this tequila-based variation with a kick of horseradish and hot sauce.
 It's a must for weekend brunches.
 Makes one cocktail.

 - 1 teaspoon horseradish

 - 4 dashes Tabasco or other hot sauce